 About This Policy

-- Grading: students will receive either a grade of “P” (pass) or “F” (fail) for course work completed under the option.
-A grade of “P” does not affect the student’s average; however, a grade of “F” will have the same effect as a traditional failure.
+Grading: Students will receive either a grade of “P” (pass) or “F” (fail) for coursework completed under the option.
+A grade of “P” is equal to a grade of D- or higher, but has no impact on the student’s overall grade point average.
+A grade of “F” will have the same effect on the grade point average as a traditional failure.

 Credit and Term Limits: Students may elect to take up to 24 semester hours as Pass/Fail.
 No more than one course per semester may be taken as Pass/Fail.
 Courses only offered on a pass/fail basis do not count towards the one-course-per-semester limit.

 Deadlines: Students must elect the Pass/Fail option each semester by the Last Day to Withdraw for the term in which the course is being taken (the specific date for each term will be posted on the University’s Important Dates webpage).
 Students may not elect the Pass/Fail option retroactively.
 Once the election of Pass/Fail has been made, the student may no longer choose to receive a letter grade other than P/F for the course.

 All requests for Pass/Fail are final and cannot be reversed.
 Additionally, grades of “P” cannot be changed to a letter grade at any time.

 To learn about potential impacts to eligibility for Financial Aid, please refer to the Financial Aid Student Handbook.